-Effective with the 2020/2021 Delivery Year, a party's Current, Minimum, and Maximum Available ICAP Position for a specific unit for the summer/winter season is calculated.
+- For the Base Residual Auction, a party's Current, Minimum, and Maximum Available ICAP Position for a specific unit for the summer/winter season is calculated.
 A party's Current, Minimum, and Maximum Available ICAP Position for the summer season are equal to the minimum (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) for June through October and May of the Delivery Year.
-A party's Current, Minimum, and Maximum Available ICAP Position for a specific unit for the winter season are equal to the minimum (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) for belivery Owned - Daily FRR Capacity Plan Commitments) for November through April of the Delivery Year.

-• Following a Base Residual Auction, a party's Daily Unoffered ICAP for a generation resource is calculated and is equal to the Available ICAP Position minus the Offered ICAP in the party's sell offer.
-Effective with the 2020/2021 Delivery Year, the

-Daily Unoffered ICAP for Capacity Storage, Intermittent, and Environmentally-Limited Resources is not applicable since these resources are not subject to a Capacity Performance must offer requirement.
+A party's Current, Minimum, and Maximum Available ICAP Position for a specific unit for the winter season are equal to the minimum (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) for June through Available ICAP Position for a specific unit for the winter season are equal to the minimum (Daily ICAP Owned - Daily FRR Capacity Plan Commitments) for November through April of the Delivery Year. - Following a Base Residual Auction, a party's Daily Unoffered ICAP for a generation resource is calculated and is equal to the Available ICAP Position minus the Offered ICAP in the party's sell offer.
+The Daily Unoffered ICAP for Capacity Storage Resources, Intermittent Resources, and Hybrid Resources consisting exclusively of components that in isolation would be Intermittent Resources or Capacity Storage Resources is not applicable since these resources are not subject to a Capacity Performance must offer requirement.